sritchie/sritchie.github.io/_posts/2011-05-31-hadoop-on-pallet.md

 <p class="meta">31 May 2011 - Washington, DC</p>

-# Pallet and Hadoop #
+# Introducing Pallet-Hadoop #

-Over the past few months, I've grown increasingly frustrated with the complexity of cluster configuration tools for Apache's [Hadoop](http://hadoop.apache.org/).
+I'm very excited to announce [Pallet-Hadoop](https://github.com/pallet/pallet-hadoop), a configuration library for Apache's [Hadoop](http://hadoop.apache.org/), written in Clojure.
+For simple, quick instructions on getting your first Hadoop cluster running on EC2, head over to the [Pallet-Hadoop Example Project](https://github.com/pallet/pallet-hadoop-example) and follow along with the README.
+For a more in-depth discussion, read on.

+## Background ##

 For those of you not in the know, Hadoop is an Apache java framework that allows for distributed processing of enormous datasets across large clusters.
 It combines a computation engine based on [MapReduce](http://en.wikipedia.org/wiki/MapReduce) with [HDFS](http://hadoop.apache.org/hdfs/docs/current/hdfs_design.html), a distributed filesystem based on the [Google File System](http://en.wikipedia.org/wiki/Google_File_System).

 Abstraction layers such as [Cascading](https://github.com/cwensel/cascading) (for Java) and [Cascalog](https://github.com/nathanmarz/cascalog) (for [Clojure](http://clojure.org/)) make writing MapReduce queries quite nice.
 Indeed, running hadoop locally with cascalog [couldn't be easier](http://nathanmarz.com/blog/introducing-cascalog-a-clojure-based-query-language-for-hado.html).

 Unfortunately, graduating one's MapReduce jobs to the cluster level isn't so easy.
-Amazon's [Elastic MapReduce](http://aws.amazon.com/elasticmapreduce/) is a great option; but what to do if you want to configure your own cluster?
+Amazon's [Elastic MapReduce](http://aws.amazon.com/elasticmapreduce/) is a great option for getting up and running fast; but what to do if you want to configure your own cluster?

-Current solutions include [crane](https://github.com/getwoven/crane/tree/), which I found to be poorly documented, and [Cluster Chef](https://github.com/infochimps/cluster_chef/tree/version_2), which actually looks quite nice.
-Cluster Chef allows the user to supply a data driven description of a cluster, and boot it up using a command line utility written in Ruby.

-I decided to forgo these options in favor of writing my own layer over [Pallet](https://github.com/pallet/pallet), a wonderful cloud provisioning library written in Clojure.
+After surveying existing tools, I decided to write my own layer over [Pallet](https://github.com/pallet/pallet), a wonderful cloud provisioning library written in Clojure.
 Pallet runs on top of [jclouds](https://github.com/jclouds/jclouds), which allows pallet to define its operations independent of any one cloud provider.
 Switching between clouds involves a change of login credentials, nothing more.

-## Goals ##
+## Cluster Description ##

 The goal of this project was to write an abstraction layer capable of converting a data-driven representation of a Hadoop cluster into the real thing, running on one of the many clouds.

 Let's think of a cluster as a data structure composed of a number of groups of identically configured machines -- *node groups*.
 A node group has four properties:

-1. **server spec**: a description of the software payload installed on each node
+1. *server spec*: a description of the software payload installed on each node.
-2. **machine spec**: The hardware configuration of each node
+2. *machine spec*: The hardware configuration of each node.
-3. **property map**: Hadoop configuration properties unique to the node group
+3. *property map*: Hadoop configuration properties unique to the node group.
-3. **count**: the number of nodes within the group.
+3. *count*: the number of nodes within the group.

+(Machine spec and property map are also defined at the cluster level; node group values are merged in, knocking out cluster-wide options where defined.)

-#### Server Spec ####
+##### Server Spec ####

-A node group's server spec can be described by some combination of the following four roles:
+A node group's server spec can be described by some combination of the following four roles (ignoring secondary namenode for now):

-* Jobtracker:  This is the king of mapreduce.
+* *Jobtracker*:  This is the king of mapreduce.
-* Tasktracker: Jobtracker parcels out tasks to the tasktrackers.
+* *Tasktracker*: Jobtracker parcels out tasks to the tasktrackers.
-* Namenode:    The king of HDFS.
+* *Namenode*:    The king of HDFS.
-* Datanode:    Datanodes hold HDFS chunks; they're coordinated by the namenode.
+* *Datanode*:    Datanodes hold HDFS chunks; they're coordinated by the namenode.

-(I'll expand this to cover the secondary namenode soon.)

 Tasktrackers and datanodes are slave nodes, and are usually assigned together to some node group.
 The jobtracker and namenode are master nodes; they act as coordinators for MapReduce and HDFS, respectively, and no more than one of each should exist.
 (A single node may share both responsibilities.)

-#### Machine Spec ####
+##### Machine Spec ####

 Pallet and jclouds give us the tools to describe a node group's machine-spec in a very high level way.
 For example, a 64-bit machine running Ubuntu Linux 10.10 with at least 4 gigs of ram can be described by this Clojure map: